Lightsaber2/otp-request-generator/README.md

 - Captures and analyzes OTP request endpoints using **Burp Suite**
 - Replays OTP requests via a Python script using the **requests** library
 - Alternates between multiple endpoints to bypass rate limiting
-- Custom headers, payloads, and cookies to replicate real browser behavior
+- Custom headers, payloads, and cookies to replicate real browser behaviour
 - Input validation & loop control for efficient execution
 - Logs responses with status codes for debugging